SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/03-OSGtour.md

 <h2> Available Resources on OSG </h2>
-Commonly used software and libraries on the Open Science Grid are available in a central repository (known as OASIS) and accessed via the *module* command.
+Commonly used software and libraries on the Open Science Grid are available in a central repository (known as OASIS) and accessed via the `module` command.
 We will see how to search for, load, and use software packages.

-We will also cover the usage of the built-in *tutorial* command.
-Using *tutorial*, we load a variety of job templates that cover basic usage, specific use cases, and best practices.
+We will also cover the usage of the built-in `tutorial` command.
+Using `tutorial`, we load a variety of job templates that cover basic usage, specific use cases, and best practices.

 <h3> Software Applications </h3>

-Log in OSG with secure shell
+Log in to OSG Connect

 ~~~
 $ ssh username@login.osgconnect.net
 ~~~

-The first step in using the module command is to initialize the module system.
+The first step in using the `module` command is to initialize the module system.
 This step consists of sourcing a shell specific file that adds the module command to your environment.
 For example, initializing module for bash is done as follows: